rdfa/rdfa-website/README.markdown

 Optionally, you can ask for direct access to the repository and may make changes directly to the RDFa Website source code.
 All updates to the test suite go live within seconds of committing changes to github via a WebHook call.

+## Caution: Cached assets

+The JavaScript and CSS files are minimized into cached assets.
+Any change to CSS or JavaScript files requires that the assets be re-compiled.
+This can be done as follows:

+    rake assets:precompile

+Make sure to do this before committing changes that involve any CSS or JavaScript contained within `file:public/stylesheets` or `public/javascripts`.